 At St Erconwald's we have an amazing group of altar servers.

-Through serving we make lots of friends and time to time we go on trips.
+Through serving you can make lots of friends and time to time go on trips.

 If you are interested in becoming an altar server, and you have made your first communion and you regularly come to mass, please email the Parish Office or have a chat with one of the altar servers, so we can get in touch and arrange some training for you.

 Guild of St Stephen